Dead-end street: Environmental effects

+Health effects

 An extensive analysis of the research evidence by TRB, however, shows only an association between the built environment and physical activity levels, not causal connections.
 The evidence also does not identify with certainty which characteristics of the built environment are most closely associated with physical activity behaviour.
 The study also warns against confusing inadequate physical activity with obesity which is the outcome of an energy imbalance.
 Many contemporary lifestyle trends, some inevitable (sedentary work) and some avoidable (frequent energy-rich food consumption or the watching of television [four hours per day]), contribute to the imbalance and must be considered in understanding and combating obesity.

 The impermeability deficiency of the typical cul-de-sac street can be addressed by applying a modified, improved version of it, mentioned above, that enables pedestrian and bicycle through-movement.
 While this more permeable version can be applied in new developments easily, modifying existing impermeable cul-de-sac streets is problematic as it encounters property ownership issues.
 Efforts in that direction are, however, being made.
 Because of the complicated legal process and the sheer number of existing cul-de-sac streets, however, such efforts would be slow to produce results and may have little impact in changing the landscape of existing districts.

 Conversely, transforming existing streets that are part of a grid plan into permeable, linked culs-de-sac, as was done in Berkeley, California, and Vancouver, British Columbia, is physically and administratively easy due to the public ownership of the street right-of-way.
 However, residents on adjacent through roads may resent the potential traffic increase and delay the process.
-In Berkeley, the barriers used were permeable to both pedestrian and bicycle traffic and became the backbone of the bicycle boulevard system in that region.
+In Berkeley, the barriers used were permeable to both pedestrian and bicycle traffic and became a critical feature of the bicycle boulevard system in that region.

-Increases in pedestrian and bicycle permeability may result in a displacement of local car trips for short-distance destinations and consequently a reduction in neighbourhood vehicle emissions.
+Increases in pedestrian and bicycle permeability may result in a displacement of local car trips for short-distance destinations, and consequently a reduction in neighbourhood vehicle emissions.
 The impermeable cul-de-sac not only discourages walking and biking but also increases the length of car trips by the circuitous geometry of the dendrite network structure of which it is a part.

 Research studies examined the influence of several variables on the amount of car travel that residents of several types of districts recorded.
 Results vary considerably among them, but there is general agreement on a number of key correlations: a) the wealthier and the larger the family is, the more cars they own, and the more they drive, b) the farther away a family lives from the city centre, and the fewer the jobs in the vicinity, plus a slow bus service, the more they drive, and c) street patterns may add a 10% length to local trips, but the total VKTs are affected more by the "macro" urban than the "micro" neighbourhood structure.